swagger-api/swagger-node/README.md

 catch(ex){
 	throw {
 		"code":401,
-		"description":"You forgot to log in!"
+		"reason":"You forgot to log in!"
 	}
 }
 </pre>